Skip to Content

 Why should you visit the Cotswolds?

 Well for a start it’s beautiful!
 The area’s unspoilt countryside scenery and picturesque villages are the main reasons people come to the Cotswolds.
-But there are plenty of things to see and do while you’re here – visit a castle or country house, see autumn colours at an arboretum, explore the ruins of a Roman villa, ride on board a steam train, take a ghost tour, walk through the countryside, taste local gin, follow a Christmas light trail – the possibilities are endless.
+It’s like a step back in time to the English landscapes you would’ve seen centuries ago.
+But there are plenty of things to see and do while you’re here.

 There’s a great range of places to stay, from thatched cottages to five-star hotels.
 And the area’s popularity with affluent London weekenders means it punches above its weight when it comes to luxury spas and fine-dining.
-The Cotswolds is home to some of England’s best food and drink producers with local produce on the menu of Michelin-starred restaurants and country pubs alike.
+The Cotswolds is home to some of England’s best food and drink, with local produce on the menu of Michelin-starred restaurants and country pubs alike.

 Convinced yet?
 Explore the Cotswolds is packed full of information to inspire your visit.

 With average temperatures of 19–22°C, sunny days and long light evenings, summer is peak season in the Cotswolds so expect it to be busy.
-Book well ahead – and consider swapping popular spots like Bourton-on-the-Water for lesser-known areas if you want to avoid the crowds.
+Book well ahead – and consider swapping popular spots like Bourton-on-the-Water for lesser-known villages if you want to avoid the crowds.

 Spring in the Cotswolds: snowdrops at Colesbourne Park